tsl143/itsopensource/content/blog/how-to-git-config/index.md

 We can directly modify in `.gitconfig` too.

-After this, all you need to do is:
+Post this, every time while pushing change, all we need to do is:

 ```bash
 git push origin